 - They are incredibly strong – Unlike titanium implants, zirconia offers a much higher degree of resistance to scratching, corrosion, and fracture.
 The aerospace industry even uses zirconia (ZrO2) due to its high resistance to heat and fracture.
 This all means a safer and more aesthetically pleasing result for the patient.

 - One-piece design is more hygienic – Zirconia implants are a one-piece design, meaning there is nowhere for bacteria to build up or liquids to penetrate like with titanium implants.
 They are highly biocompatible (how a material reacts with the human body) which leads to healthier gums and no risk of corrosion.

 - Implant margin is at gum not bone level – With titanium implants the margin (or gap between the implant and the tooth) is at bone level, which can lead to bacterial buildup since you can’t brush there.
 The zirconia implant margin, which is at gum level, allows you to brush and clean your implant and restoration regularly.

 If you are in need of a restorative dental implant, it would be wise to consider zirconia due to its many advantages.
-It might not work in every situation, but feel free to discuss your options with Dr. Wilma Shen DDS or one of our Seattle, WA staff members.
+It might not work in every situation, but feel free to discuss your options with our doctor or one of our Seattle, WA staff members.